 Instead, we’re referring to how accessible and alive the Centennial State becomes in the summertime, notably the Rocky Mountains.
 With countless things to do in Colorado during the summer, including river tubing, kayaking, visiting hot springs, and exploring ghost towns, there’s no limit to the fun in the sun here!

 If it’s not quite June yet, check out some of these May activities around the Centennial State.
-And it’s always worth it to plan ahead for summer adventures, as the state tends to get pretty busy.
+And it’s always worth it to plan for summer adventures, as the state tends to get pretty busy.
 Start mapping out how you want to tackle the best things to do in July too.